What Is an Open Source ARM Motherboard? Benefits & Use Cases

 Benefits of Open Source ARM Motherboards

-In industries like defense, finance, and healthcare, security and compliance require knowing exactly what’s running in the system.
+In fields like defense, finance, and healthcare, security and compliance mean knowing exactly what is running in the system.

 Open boards:

-Combined with ARM’s energy efficiency, this leads to lower BOM and TCO (Total Cost of Ownership).
+Along with ARM’s energy efficiency, this lowers the BOM and TCO (Total Cost of Ownership).

 Need a different connector or a new I/O config?